Welcome to our list of virtual happy hour games, ideas, and activities.

 15. Compliment Train

-Nothing quite beats hearing praise about ourselves, other than maybe heaping it on to our coworkers.
-For the compliment train, each person takes a turn complimenting another attendee, and then that person choose someone that hasn’t been complimented yet to give their own.
+Nothing quite beats hearing praise about ourselves, other than maybe heaping it onto our coworkers.
+For the compliment train, each person takes a turn complimenting another attendee, and then that person chooses someone that hasn’t been complimented yet to give their own.

 16. Virtual Happy Hour Scavenger Hunt

-Scavenger hunts can be a fun way to unite your people around a common cause.
-That cause it usually solving clues, and racing against time to beat the other teams.
-This format doesn’t work very well for virtual happy hours which are typically short in duration, and hard to collaborate during.
+Scavenger hunts can be a fun addition to your virtual work happy hour ideas that unite your people around a common cause.
+That is because it usually involves solving clues and racing against time to beat the other teams.
+This format doesn’t work very well for virtual happy hours, which are typically short in duration and hard to collaborate during.